Lebechi550/construction_cost_analysis/README.md

 ### Project Overview

-This project analyzes costruction cost data to identify spending patterns, top cost drivers, and supplier contributions using Power BI.
+This project analyzes construction cost data to identify key spending patterns, major cost drivers, and supplier contributions.
+The goal is to support better cost control and supplier management decisions using interactive Power BI dashboards.

-### Data Source
-The dataset contains construction cost records such as Category, Sub_category, suppliers, document, sales_amount and dates.
+### The dataset contains construction cost records as listed below:

+Category

+Sub-category

+Date

+Supplier

+Document

+Sales_amount

+year

-### Data Cleaning Process
+### Data Cleaning & Preparation

+####  Data cleaning was performed using Power Query in Power BI.
+The following steps were applied:

-After importing the raw dataset into Power Query, the first step was removing columns containing only 'null' or irrelavant datapionts
+After importing the raw dataset into Power Query, the first step was removing columns containing only 'null' or irrelavant data pionts

-Useing 'Conditional Formating' create a new column (Category), then on this same column, replace errors with null, fill down values and move the column to the beginning.
+Using 'Conditional Formatting' create a new column (Category), then on this same column, replace errors with null, fill down values and move the column to the beginning.

 Create a new column; 'Add Column' - 'Extract' then extract the text-length and remove the column